If you’re looking for a Traditional Canadian Poutine recipe. Then you just found it!

 - Place the dried potatoes onto a cast iron skillet and season with pepper.

 - Bake at 375 f for 20 minutes.

 - Remove and top with the cheese curds and canned gravy.

-- Place back in the oven for 10 mintues.
+- Place back in the oven at 400 f for 10 minutes.

 - Top with fresh chopped parsley and enjoy!

 Amount Per Serving: Calories: 1473Total Fat: 76gSaturated Fat: 30gTrans Fat: 1gUnsaturated Fat: 39gCholesterol: 130mgSodium: 2516mgCarbohydrates: 147gFiber: 15gSugar: 8gProtein: 55g